StanfordMSL/msl_quad/docs/source/software/quick_start_guide.rst

 straight onto new boards.
 We currently use the ODriod UX4 as our companion computer.

-Instructions for flashing can be found :ref:`here<Companion Computer>`.
+Instructions for flashing can be found :ref:`here<software/Companion_computer:Companion Computer>`.

 Once you have flashed the relevant image and AFTER you have setup the flight controller (see next section) you will need to configure one of the board's